We are always interested in talented and enthusiastic new students. Please do not hesitate to get in touch!

 I did my bachelors degrees in chemistry, biochemistry and philosophy at the University of Otago, in my homeland of New Zealand.
 From there I threw myself across the pacific to carry out my PhD with prof. Stephen Withers at the University of British Columbia, Canada.
 Next I crossed the pacific again to pursue a JSPS post-doctoral position at the University of Tokyo, Japan, under the guidance of prof. Hiroaki Suga.
 Heading back to my roots, I then took up an assistant professorship position at Utrecht University before moving the group to our current home at VU Amsterdam.
 My research interests are guided by a desire to understand how living systems work on a chemical level.
 I am fascinated by the idea of a collection of intricate and complex reactions coming together to create something like a cell, or even a whole organism.

-My broad interest is to understand molecular interactions from a chemical point of view and apply the knowledge for biological purposes.
-I graduated from Kyoto University with a Bachelor in Pharmaceutical Sciences at Kyoto University.
-During the 4th year of the bachelor's, I visited Utrecht University for a year-long research internship under the guidance of Dr. Seino A.K.
+My passion is to understand and regulate molecular interactions from a chemical perspective.
+I graduated from Kyoto University with a Bachelor of Pharmaceutical Sciences.
+During the 4th year of my bachelor's studies, I visited Utrecht University for a year-long research internship under the guidance of Dr. S.A.K.
 Jongkees.
-This experience led me to stay in the Netherlands for my further career and I got into a chemistry master's programme at Leiden University.
-As a major internship, I worked on computational simulations of chemical reactions under the supervision of Prof. Jeroen D.C.
+This experience inspired me to continue my career in the Netherlands and I pursued a Master's degree in Chemistry at Leiden University.
+During the master's, I used quantum simulations to investigate the mechanisms of chemical reactions under the supervision of Dr. J.D.C.
 Codée.
-Also, I investigated the computational aromatic property in the group of Prof. Célia F. Guerra at Vrije Universiteit.
-Now, I am back to the Jongkees group as a Ph.D. candidate, for a research project about functional glycopeptides to understand the immune system.
+Additionally, I investigated the computational aromaticity in the group of Dr. C. Fonseca Guerra at Vrije Universiteit Amsterdam.
+My academic journey returned to Jongkees group for my PhD at Vrije Universiteit Amsterdam, where I worked on a project to discover glycopeptides as immune system regulators.
+After completing PhD, I continue to pursue my passion for novel drug discovery using chemically modified peptides.

 I perfomed my Bachelor's degree in Biomedical Engineering at Eindhoven University of Technology.
 During this Bachelor's I specialized in chemical biology and tissue engineering.
 Furthermore, I worked in the group of Prof. Luc Brunsveld on branched, light-cleavable peptides for the modulation of supramolecular interactions.
 During my Master's Biomedical Engineering, which I also perfomed in Eindhoven, I further specialized in chemical biology.
 I again worked in the lab of Prof. Brunsveld, this time focusing on protein engineering and assay development in order to engineer an allosteric pocket in the nuclear receptor RORalfa.
 I finished my degree with an intership at the Netherlands Translational Research Center.
 Here I worked on the characterization of the interaction between drug candidates and two proteins involved in cancer, using X-ray crystallography and various biochemical and biophysical assays.
 At the moment I am persuing my PhD in the group of Seino Jongkees at VU Amsterdam.
 I am working on genetically reprogramming proteins in lysate-based cell-free expression systems using flexizymes.
 Additionally, I am working on the characterization and discovery of cyclic peptide inhibitors of several viral and membrane proteins.
 My ambition is to further develop some of these cyclic peptides into compounds that can be used for the targeted degradation of membrane proteins.